Baseball Rules for a Dropped Foul Ball (with Video)

 Dropped Ball in Fair Territory Rule

 A dropped pop-up that lands in fair territory may still be a foul ball.
-If the right fielder, for example, runs to a ball just outside the foul line, and the ball hits off the heel of his glove and lands in fair territory, the ball is still foul.
-If the umpire closest to the play believes the fielder touched the ball when it was in foul territory, the ball is foul.
-Conversely, if the fielder was in fair territory when the ball glanced off his glove and landed in foul territory, the umpire must rule the ball fair, and the ball is in play.
+If the right fielder, for example, runs to a fly ball just outside the foul line, and the ball hits off the heel of his glove and lands in fair territory, the ball is still foul- or a dead ball.
+If the umpire closest to the play (likely not the plate umpire because they wouldn’t be able to see that far) believes the fielder touched the ball when it was in foul territory, the ball is foul.